-The DPIA for the Citizens’ Jury is accessible by clicking here (version 1.4).
-The IPPOSI DPIA has identified five risks, which are summarised in the DPIA text.
+The DPIA for the Citizens’ Jury is accessible by clicking below.
+The IPPOSI DPIA identified five risks, which are summarised in the DPIA text.
 The safeguards put in place to mitigate the risks are also summarised on pages 8-11 of the DPIA.

 The 2020/2021 IPPOSI Citizens’ Jury was supported by resources from IPPOSI as well as unrestricted grants from the following sponsors/donors:

 HRB-IRC-PPI Ignite – Trinity College Dublin